Nicholas Fisher (statistician)

-Nicholas Irving Fisher (born on 28 May 1946) is an Australian statistician and entrepreneur.
+Nicholas Irving Fisher is an Australian statistician and entrepreneur.
 He was a statistical researcher at the CSIRO for over 30 years and has founded the analytics company ValueMetrics Australia.
 He has contributed to the development and applications of directional statistics in geosciences, and statistical methods for quality improvement, specifically performance measurement for enterprises.

 Education and career

 Fisher was born in Melbourne, Australia.
 He studied at the University of Sydney, where he received his BSc in 1968 and MSc in 1970.
 He then went to University of North Carolina at Chapel Hill, where he studied under Wassily Hoeffding and obtained his PhD in statistics in 1975.
 Fisher joined CSIRO in 1969, before he started his PhD, and rose through the ranks over the years until 1997, when he became a chief research scientist.

 At CSIRO he led the development of the organisation's performance management system.
 He was awarded a DSc by the University of Sydney in 1994 for his work in directional statistics.
 He left CSIRO in 2001 to found the analytics research enterprise ValueMetrics Australia and also became a Visiting Professor of Statistics at the University of Sydney.
 He is professionally accredited by the Statistical Society of Australia and by the American Statistical Association.